ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 The External Number is the identifier assigned to the company by the external authority.

+## Uniqueness and Namespacing

+Each glue URI MUST be unique.
+It is assumed that most registered company entity identification schemes already handle any necessary namespacing as part of the external number.
+However, in the event that collisions are possible within the set of possible external identifiers for an authority identifier scheme, then further namespacing might be necessary at the glue id level.
+Such namespacing SHOULD be done on the authority identifier as part of the registration process.

+That is, the different namespaces would be considered either different schemes operated by the same authority, or the same scheme operated by different authorities.
+In either case a unique authority identifier would be necessary for each.

+For example, assume there is and external authority FEA that provides identifiers for company entities in USA and Canada.
+The identifiers in the USA are unique, and the identifiers in Canada are unique, but there is no guarantee that a company entity in Canada won't be assigned the same number as a company entity in the USA.
+Upon registration of FEA as an Authority Identifier, it would be necessary to seperately register FEA-USA and FEA-Can to provide differentiation between the two sets of external numbers.

 # Text Encoding of glue URIs

 All glue URIs comply with {{-URI-syntax}} and are therefore represented by a